Organisms that cause E. coli gastroenteritis are usually acquired from contaminated ground beef or water or unpasteurized milk.

 (See also Overview of Gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more .)

-E. coli sometimes leave the intestines and cause infections in other parts of the body, such as the urinary tract (see Escherichia coli infections Escherichia coli Infections Escherichia coli (E. coli) are a group of gram-negative bacteria that normally reside in the intestine of healthy people, but some strains can cause infection in the digestive... read more ).
+E. coli sometimes leave the intestines and cause infections in other parts of the body, such as the kidneys and urinary tract (see Escherichia coli infections Escherichia coli Infections Escherichia coli (E. coli) are a group of gram-negative bacteria that normally reside in the intestine of healthy people, but some strains can cause infection in the digestive... read more ).

 Types of E. coli gastroenteritis